 The focus is on responsibility and strict discipline for students, accountability through testing, uniform and dress code compliance, and parent involvement.
 All students also receive instruction in science, physical education, the humanities, music, drama and art.
 The Socratic method of teaching is used emphasizing discussion and dialogue to develop critical thinking skills.

 Children enjoy greater success in school when the adults they admire most take an interest in their education.
-Our students’ parents are required to commit to 30 volunteer hours each year for the school.
+Our students’ parents are encouraged to commit to 30 volunteer hours each year for the school.
 These hours foster closer relationships and ensure a more secure learning environment.

 As parents of the students who attend Plato Academy, we hope that you will take part in the events and activities we sponsor for the children.
 You not only get to know the teacher and the curriculum but also how you could best reinforce the material at home.
 The most important parental role of all, however, is to shape your child’s attitude toward learning and school, communicate high expectations, and help him or her set goals and solve learning problems.